sakitume/BBox/docs/sidebar/sizing.md

 For the BBox235 that I built, I used 350mm length extrusions (235 + 115).

-## Sizing the rods for the X-axis
+## Sizing the linear rail or linear rods for the X-axis
+As previously mentioned the BBox can use either two linear rods or a single MGN12C linear rail for the X-axis motion.
+If using a KP3S donor then the MGN12C variant is an ideal choice.

+### Sizing the MGN12C linear rail for the X-axis
+This applies only if using the linear rail for X-axis variant.

+This variant has only been tested with a 225mm MGN12C that was pulled from a KP3S donor printer.
+The 180x180 bed from the KP3S was also used.
+By using these two parts together the full 180mm length of the bed were usable.

+So generally speaking the MGN12C should be 45mm longer than the length of the printer bed (along X axis).

+> Note: The KP3S Pro uses 250mm rails and advertises a build volume of 200x200x200, however the bed is actually 210x210 in dimension.
+So if you are using a KP3S Pro as a donor it is possible your usable build space may end up being 205x205 along X/Y (or even more).
+This has yet to be confirmed.

+### Sizing the linear rods for the X-axis
+This applies only if using the linear rods for X-axis variant.

 The two rods used for the X-axis will need to be cut to a specific length based on the length of horizontal extrusion you decided upon.
 And if that wasn't enough, one of these two rods needs to be just a few mm shorter than the other. **The top rod needs to be 8mm shorter than your horizontal extrusion and the bottom rod needs to be 5mm shorter than the horizontal extrusion.**

 > You could just cut them to the same length (the shorter of the two).
 That should be okay as well.